MicrosoftDocs/memdocs/memdocs/autopilot/registration-overview.md

 - [Automatic registration](automatic-registration.md)
 - [Manual registration](manual-registration.md)

-When an Autopilot device is registered, it automatically creates an Azure AD object.
-This object is needed by the Autopilot deployment process to identify the device before the user logs in.
-Deleting this record may result in the device failing to enroll through Autopilot.
-If the device is registered and not enrolled after 180 days, the device will need to be re-registered to complete a successful deployment.
+When you register an Autopilot device, it automatically creates an Azure AD object.
+The Autopilot deployment process needs this object to identify the device before the user signs in.
+If you delete this object, the device can fail to enroll through Autopilot.
+If the device is registered and not enrolled after 180 days, you'll need to re-register the device to complete a successful deployment.

 > [!NOTE]
 > Don't register to Autopilot the following types of devices: